 Answering Quora questions won’t provide any backlink juice, per se.
-All backlinks are “nofollow,” which means they strip away many of the benefits that typically exist when securing backlinks on authoritative websites.
+All backlinks are “nofollow,” which means they strip away many of the benefits that typically exist when securing backlinks on authoritative, relevant websites.
 However, answering questions that are relevant to your target audience may help you create awareness for your website, generate traffic, generate other “dofollow” links, and even directly drive conversions.
 For this reason, Quora may be worth a second look.

 The legal industry has always had a sensitive relationship with marketing and advertising.
 In fact, it wasn’t until Bates v.
 Arizona State Bar in 1977 that attorney advertising was an acceptable practice.
 Today, legal advertising has blown past the $1 billion mark.

 But this doesn’t mean your law firm should shy away.
-In fact, it’s all the more reason to throw your hat into the ring and develop a forward-thinking strategy that cultivates sustainable digital growth.
+In fact, it’s all the more reason to throw your hat into the ring and develop a forward-thinking link building strategy that cultivates sustainable digital growth.

 We’re not here to talk about cheesy commercials, flamboyant billboards, or buying ad space at bus stops.

 We’re talking organic online marketing.
-More specifically, we want to focus on how law firms, such as yours, can use link building to increase exposure, enhance search rankings, and generate more traffic and conversions.
+More specifically, we want to focus on how law firms, such as yours, can use link building for lawyers to increase exposure, enhance search rankings, and generate more traffic and conversions.